tuanchris/dbt-generator/README.md

 This will read in the `source.yml` file and generate the base models in the `staging/source_name` folder.
 If you have multiple sources defined in your `yml` file, use the `--source-index` flag to specify which source you want to generate base models for.

-## Process base models
+## Transform base models

 For the same source, you often have consistent naming conventions between tables.
 For example, the `created_at` and `modified_at` fields are often named the same for all tables.
-Changing all these fields to a common values accross different sources is a best practice.
+Changing all these fields to common values across different sources is a best practice.
 However, doing that for all the date columns in 10+ tables is a pain.

-With this package you can write a `transforms.yml` file that will be read in (the `.yml` file can be named anything).
+With this package, you can write a `transforms.yml` file that will be read in (the `.yml` file can be named anything).
 This file will contain the transforms that you want to apply to all the base models.
 You can just rename the fields in the base models or apply a custom SQL select to the transformed fields.

 ```
 Usage: dbt-generator transform [OPTIONS]